anu-01/playwright-dotnet-poc/readme.md

 ```bash
 powershell.exe -File bin\Debug\net8.0\playwright.ps1 install
 ```
+If pwsh is not available, you have to [install PowerShell](https://docs.microsoft.com/powershell/scripting/install/installing-powershell).

 ## Step 5: Write Your First Playwright Test
 In your test project, add the following sample test to get started with Playwright: